smarlowucf/azurectl/README.md

 account in Azure.
 Before you can use azure-cli you need to make sure to have the Publish Settings file at hand.

+To download the publishsettings file for your account visit https://manage.windowsazure.com/publishsettings If you are already logged in, the publishsettings file for the corresponding account will be offered as download, otherwise you will be redirected to the login page and need to login with your azure account.

+Please note if you have multiple accounts for Azure and you're already logged in, check if you're logged in with the correct account (the one you want to download the publishsettings file for).
+If you're logged in with another account, log out first.

 #### Examples

 * Get short help